joy-dutta/SEEMS/README.md

 ## Role in Agentic AI for Hybrid EV Charging

-This simulator also serves as the tactical and operational layer in our ongoing work on agentic AI for EV charging.
-In that line of work, a higher-level planner (for example, an LLM-based coordinator agent) does not compute schedules directly, but configures a small set of parameters in the Stackelberg model, such as:
+In addition to the Stackelberg-based optimization study, this simulator also serves as the underlying decision engine for a second line of work on **agentic AI for dynamic EV charging**.

+That work studies how a higher-level planning layer can make a hybrid EV charging system easier to steer, explain, and align with different stakeholder priorities without changing the physical charging logic itself.
+Instead of directly controlling chargers or vehicles, the agentic layer operates **above** the SEEMS simulator and modifies only a small set of bounded, interpretable policy settings that shape how the existing hybrid FCS-MCV platform behaves.

+Examples of such policy-level settings include:

-- the profit margin parameter θ and the cost weights (α, β, γ) in the MCV pricing rule,
+- the profit margin parameter `θ` and the pricing-cost weights `(α, β, γ)` used in the MCV pricing rule,
-- the driver cost weights (ζ, δ, ε) that trade off price, distance, and waiting time,
+- the driver preference weights `(ζ, δ, ε)` that determine how charging cost, travel distance, and waiting time are balanced in EV decision-making,
+- congestion-response and deployment-trigger settings that influence when and where MCVs are dispatched,
-- the deployment triggers and Pareto tie-breaking rules used to select operating points, and
+- Pareto tie-breaking or operating-point selection rules used when multiple feasible trade-offs exist, and
-- fairness-related metrics and thresholds (e.g., district-level service quality indices).
+- fairness-related indicators or thresholds used to evaluate district-level service quality.

-By changing only these policy-level parameters, the same SEEMS simulator can realize different operator intents such as revenue maximization, equitable service across districts, or peak-resilient operation.
-The proof-of-concept policy orchestration experiments reported in our *IEEE Intelligent Transportation Systems Magazine* submission on agentic AI for dynamic EV charging are built directly on this simulator.
+By adjusting only these bounded controls, the same SEEMS simulator can be reoriented toward different operating modes, such as:
+- revenue-oriented operation,
+- equity-aware service provision across districts, or
+- peak-resilient charging support during congestion or disruption.

+This makes the simulator useful not only as an optimization artifact, but also as a **tactical and operational backend** for studying explainable AI-assisted coordination in EV charging systems.
+In that setting, the simulator continues to handle queueing, assignment, pricing logic, MCV deployment, and infrastructure constraints, while the higher-level planner provides policy intent and configuration updates.

+The associated agentic AI manuscript uses this setup as a **proof-of-concept testbed** to examine how a bounded orchestration layer can influence system-level outcomes, such as revenue, waiting time, unmet demand, and service fairness, while keeping the hybrid charging infrastructure and underlying execution logic fixed.

+Importantly, this repository does **not** implement autonomous real-time control by a language model.
+The intended role of the agentic layer is limited to **policy-level orchestration and explainable configuration of the existing simulator**, so that system behavior remains transparent, auditable, and reproducible.

 ---